Post-transcriptional Regulation of Gene Expression in Inflammation

 Innate immunity is a highly conserved response that quickly detects and attempts to clear pathogens and harmful environmental stimuli by inducing inflammatory responses.
 These responses are orchestrated via temporal and highly coordinated regulation of a number of genes.
 In addition to regulation at the transcriptional level, a majority of these genes are also regulated by post-transcriptional mechanisms that modify mRNA stability and/or translation.
 The focus of our research is to understand the association between environmental stimuli, post-transcriptional mechanisms of gene expression, and disease pathogenesis.
 We are specifically interested in:

-1) Investigating how post-transcriptional mechanisms of gene expression regulate the pathogenesis of acute lung injury/acute respiratory distress syndrome.
+Investigating how post-transcriptional mechanisms of gene expression regulate the pathogenesis of acute lung and liver injury induced by environmental agents.